 Vitamin D element is vital for many processes within the body.
-For example, with a deficiency, calcium’s normal absorption is impossible, which means that nails, hair, teeth, bones become fragile and vulnerable.
-Also, with a lack of vitamin D, metabolism, immunity, the nervous system and muscles suffer.
+For example, with a deficiency, calcium's normal absorption is impossible, resulting in the fragileness and vulnerability of the bones, teeth, hair, and nails.
+Additionally, metabolism, immunity, the neurological system, and muscles all suffer from vitamin D deficiency.
 There is speculation that low vitamin levels directly provoke diseases such as.

 The required daily intake of vitamin D for people aged 1 to 70 years is 15 mcg (600 IU in international units).

 There is a widespread belief that vitamin D supplementation is not necessary.
-Our body synthesizes the required amount under the influence of sunlight.
+Under the influence of sunlight, our body produces the appropriate amount.
 This is true, but only partially.

 To get the daily dose, it is necessary to expose at least 40% of the body to direct sunlight for 20 minutes a day.
 The average city dweller does not have the opportunity to get that much sunbathing, even in summer or warm regions.
 And if the sun is not enough, the situation is aggravated; the required daily dose of vitamin D is increased up to 1000 IU (25 μg).